denisse-orellana/bookmarks/README.md

 ## 6. Bookmark Graphic

-A new controller Home is made to display the graphic:
+A new controller Home is made to display the data:

 ```console
 rails g controller Home index